TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates

-In this section, we numerically study how the truncation parameter $m$ and the inverse temperature $\beta$ scale with the system size $N_s$ for various phases of the Heisenberg XXZ model.
+In this section, we numerically study how the truncation parameter $m$ (with fixed $\beta$) and the inverse temperature $\beta$ (with fixed $m$) scale with the system size $N_s$ for various phases of the Heisenberg XXZ model.
 More concretely, we find the minimum value of the truncation parameter $m_{\text{min}}$ for which the fidelity between the prepared and exact Gibbs states for a given temperature reaches a fixed threshold.
-Similarly, we also find the least inverse temperature $\beta_{\text{min}}$ for which the fidelity with the exact Gibbs state reaches a fixed threshold.
+Similarly, we also find the least inverse temperature $\beta_{\text{min}}$ with a fixed $m$ for which the fidelity with the exact Gibbs state reaches a fixed threshold.
 We use exact diagonalization for this study, using $2\leq N_s\leq 15$.
 We perform power-law and exponential fits to determine the scalings, where appropriate

 where $a,b$ are the parameters we fit.
+We note that for gapped, locally interacting, translationally invariant systems, one expects $m_{\text{min}}$ to scale exponentially in the large $N_s$ limit.
+In this section, we numerically test this expectation for moderate values of $N_s$.
+It is unclear what the expected scaling would be for other types of models.
 In Figs.~\ref{fig:mvsN_Ferro},~\ref{fig:mvsN_Para},~\ref{fig:mvsN_AFerro}, we show the scaling of $m_{\text{min}}$ with $N_s$ for different fidelity thresholds, as indicated in the legends, for a fixed $\beta=3.0$.
 The solid black line corresponds to the $m=2^N$ curve, for reference.
 The power law and exponential fits in Eq.~\eqref{eq:FitModelsmvsN} are shown, respectively, using dotted and dashed lines.
 Figs.~\ref{fig:betavsN_Ferro},~\ref{fig:betavsN_Para},~\ref{fig:betavsN_AFerro} show the scaling of $\beta_{\text{min}}$ with $N_s$ for different fidelity thresholds for a fixed $m=4$.
 We use the mean squared error as a measure of the quality of the fits

 where $n_S$ is the number of samples, $\left\{\left(x_k,y_k\right)\right\}_{k=1}^{n_S}$ is the data set, and $f$ is the fitting model.
 If the MSE is zero, the model perfectly describes the data.
 If the MSE is large, the model is not a good fit for the data.